Fluffernuttersandwich/Borscht/TROUBLESHOOTING.md

 - Update Wabbajack to the **latest version**
 - Old versions **do not support Stalker2**
-- Sign into NexusMods from Wabbajack Settings
+- Sign into NexusMods from Wabbajack Settings (gearwheel icon)
 - Clear Wabbajack cache occasionally

 To reset Wabbajack: